kannab98/seawave-spectrum/README.md

-# Model of the spectrum of of surface waves
+# Model of the spectrum of surface waves

 ## Installation and usage